dortania/OpenCore-Install-Guide/post-install/audio.md

 ## Making Layout ID more permanent

-Once you've found a Layout ID that works with your hack, we can create a more permanant solution for closer to how real macs set their Layout ID.
+Once you've found a Layout ID that works with your hack, we can create a more permanent solution for closer to how real macs set their Layout ID.

-With AppleALC, there's a priority hiarchy with which properties are prioritized:
+With AppleALC, there's a priority hierarchy with which properties are prioritized:

 1. `alcid=xxx` boot-arg, useful for debugging and overrides all other values
 2. `alc-layout-id` in DeviceProperties, recommended for AppleALC